LeaMorelPsi/PixelPass/README.md

 Password generation with PixelPass is a 3 step process.

-1: Choose the initial master image that will be used to modifying values when generating a password.
+1: Choose the initial master image that will be used to modify values when generating a password.

 2: Select the image you would like to use as a key with this master file for password generation.